irod973/cs231n-spr-2025/src/image_classification/README.md

 Then, move and extract the training and validation images to labeled subfolders, using the `extract_ILSVRC.sh` shell script

+### Training - Updated Script

-### Training
+### Training - Original Script

+The `original_main.py` is successfully recreated in this environment.

 To train a model, run `main.py` with the desired model architecture and the path to the ImageNet dataset, e.g.
 ```
 uv run python main.py -a resnet18 --epochs 10 [imagenet-folder with train and val folders]
 ```

 There is also a `dummy` flag for testing the script: